 Be on Alert for Plagiarism

-In recent years, self-publishers have been faced with a problem; the same publishing revolution that made publishing so accessible now allows literally anyone to publish a book.
-With that crowded marketplace, while it’s easier than ever to publish, it’s harder than ever to succeed on your own.
+- In recent years, self-publishers have been faced with a problem; the same publishing revolution that made publishing so accessible now allows literally anyone to publish a book.
+While it’s easier than ever to publish, it’s harder than ever to succeed on your own in such a crowded marketplace.
 Traditional publishers are no longer all-powerful gatekeepers controlling who can publish a book, but their time-tested publishing procedures are still a much more direct path to success than going it alone on Amazon.

-Authors can’t do everything.
-Even a perfectly written manuscript needs a second pair of eyes for an edit.
-A few weeks of Google research by authors can’t compare to decades of experience working on bestsellers.
-AI adds an additional layer of precise and objective analysis.
+- Authors can’t do everything; even a perfectly written manuscript needs a second pair of eyes for an edit.
+A few weeks of Google research by authors can’t compare to decades of experience working on bestsellers, and AI adds an additional layer of precise and objective analysis.
 This external, expert perspective is how traditional publishers consistently get results.
 Self-publishing authors are realizing they can walk those same well-traveled paths to success, but without having to jump through hoops to have a small chance at a traditional publishing deal.

 We assist you with this crucial first step by doing a manuscript assessment.
 We then strategize together to come up with a plan to align with your goals and vision.

 We carefully curate 2 to 3 publishing professionals for you to choose from, for each step of the process—all experts with years of experience and proven results.